 Parameter Description Window Size Failure Threshold These two parameters work together to define an automatic stopping point for the operation due to failed workflow executions: Window size specifies the sample size to use when calculating whether a threshold has been crossed.
 Failure threshold specifies the percentage of executions failed that will trigger the automatic stop.
 For example, with a window size of 200 and a failure threshold of 50%, the operation will automatically stop after 100 failed executions.
 The phase and operation are paused and any not-started executions remain in not-started status.
-The following parameters can be configured separately fo download, software activation, and NE reboot or CMP swi · Concurrency Count Phase Timeout (minutes) These parameters specify how the workflow executions will be managed.
+The following parameters can be configured separately for each phase of the operation: pre-checks, software download, software activation, and NE reboot or CMP switchover.
+Concurrency CountPhase Timeout (minutes) These parameters specify how the workflow executions will be managed.
 The pre-check steps themselves are defined in the applicable workflow.
-Average Execution Threshold (minutes) Concurrency Count: maximum number of executions to run concurrently Phase Timeout and Average Execution Threshold: if these parameters are configured, the operation automatically stops after the specified time.
+Average Execution Threshold (minutes) Concurrency Count: maximum number of executions to run concurrently • Phase Timeout and Average Execution Threshold: if these parameters are configured, the operation automatically stops after the specified time.
 The phase and operation are paused and any not-started executions remain in not-started status.